sanand0/til/llms.md

 ## Sep 2025

+- 14 Sep 2025.
+Depending on the underlying chips that a model uses, the floating point multiplications may differ and model quality can vary.
+So Claude 4 Opus running on Anthropic's GPUs can produce different results from when running on Google's GPUs or Amazon's GPUs.
+- 12 Sep 2025.
+Claude has a Python + Node code interpreter that can access GitHub, PyPi, npm and Google.
+[Simon Willison](https://simonwillison.net/2025/Sep/9/claude-code-interpreter/)
+- 11 Sep 2025.
+[Clock bench](https://x.com/alek_safar/status/1964383077792141390?t=BzvyMoZH18jDBEop7XeZpA) is an LLM benchmark based on how well LLMs tell the time from an analog clock.
+Humans (89%) are _much_ better than the best model (Gemini 2.5 Pro - 13%).
+- 11 Sep 2025.
+Veo 3 is now available via API.
+Veo 3 fast is 15s/second.
+[Google](https://developers.googleblog.com/en/veo-3-and-veo-3-fast-new-pricing-new-configurations-and-better-resolution/)
+- 11 Sep 2025.
+ChatGPT has full support for MCPs via Developer mode in Plus and Pro accounts, via "Developer mode".
+[OpenAI](https://platform.openai.com/docs/guides/developer-mode)
+- 10 Sep 2025.
+LLMs are non deterministic because GPUs add floating point numbers concurrently and FP addition is non associative - order matters.
+[Thinking Machines](https://thinkingmachines.ai/blog/defeating-nondeterminism-in-llm-inference/)
+- 10 Sep 2025.
+Claude.ai can [natively work with Excel, PPTX, DOCX, and PDF files now](https://www.anthropic.com/news/create-files).
+- 10 Sep 2025.
+With embeddings, atomic labels + hierarchy beat instruction-heavy prompts.
+Prefer short, concrete sub-labels (e.g., “promotion,” “job security,” “flexibility”) that roll up to a parent "career" rather than a composite instruction like “Total Rewards and Career Growth”.
+Embedding similarity is not smart enough to figure this out.
+- 10 Sep 2025.
+Today, RPA is cheaper than LLMs in some areas.
+But it's a moving target.
+LLM costs are fall fast: 70–90% declines across major providers in 1.5 years.
+Therefore, waiting has option value.
+But classic IT compares static quotes, not declining curves, and hence is likely to under-procure LLM solutions.
+- 10 Sep 2025.
+The biggest near-term ROI for LLMs in data science is like ‘boring’ data work: PII tagging, data dictionaries, ER/joins, SDTM mapping, etc..
+People expect flashy GenAI, but LLMs can bootstrap schema matching and data-cleaning, speeding engineer verification, which is more useful at scale.
+- 09 Sep 2025.
+[Codex CLI](https://github.com/openai/codex) with high reasoning effort seems far more comprehensive than [Codex online](https://chatgpt.com/codex).
+I asked both to identify the system requirements (URLs to access, software to install, ports to open) for my [Tools in Data Science course](https://tds.s-anand.net/).
+Codex CLI got it right one shot (after 10 minutes of thinking).
+Codex online missed several items even after 4 attempts.
+- 8 Sep 2025.
+Output tokens dominate latency.
+Decoding is sequential (one token depends on all prior tokens), so long completions are the main throttle.
+Shrinking _returned_ text (e.g., send spans/tags instead of echoing paragraphs) yields a far bigger win on latency than shrinking inputs.
 - 06 Sep 2025.
 Searching embeddings of text summaries of images improves vision search a lot.
 [Jason Liu](https://x.com/jxnlco/status/1964050092312211636?t=sh16G2U8w4Bl0YvQfd0Dnw)
 - 05 Sep 2025.
 LLM vision capabilities are far from enough to click accurately.
 [The AI Digest](https://theaidigest.org/village/blog/claude-plays-whatever-it-wants)
 - 05 Sep 2025.
 GLM supports the Anthropic API.
 So it's possible to use Claude Code with GLM 4.5. [z.ai](https://docs.z.ai/scenario-example/develop-tools/claude)